Post -by Gautam Shah

 Defenestration is an act of throwing someone or something out of a window.
 The term was coined around the time of an incident in Prague Castle in the year of 1618.
 The word comes from the Latin de (from; out of) and fenestra (window or opening).
 Although defenestration can be fatal due to the height of the window, through which a person is thrown, or lacerations from broken glass.
 The defenestration, though was an act of rejection rather then with the intention of causing death.

-It is said heavens have doors only for entry, because no one would want to leave it ever, though there are windows to look down and realize the difference between here and there, or perhaps to defenestrate a mischief maker!
+It is said heavens have doors only for entry, because no one would want to leave it, ever.
+Though, heavens have windows to look down and realize the difference between here and there, or perhaps to defenestrate a mischief maker !

 Italians try to avoid buttare il denaro (throwing money) out if a window.
 ‘Mangi la minestra o salti la finestra,’ is the threat an Italian mamma gives to a child who doesn’t want to eat the food she’s prepared.
 Eat the soup or jump out the window is the Italian equivalent of, Take it or leave it.

 Going out of a window could be hazardous, but going out through a door is a conscious move but full of dilemmas.
-However, Italian lovers in trouble find a way to uscire dalla porta e rientrare dalla finestra -leave by the door and sneak back in by the window with apologies.
+Italian lovers in trouble, however, find a way to uscire dalla porta e rientrare dalla finestra -leave by the door and sneak back in by the window with apologies.

 ‘A doorway has a narrow view of the world, but a person can walk through the doorway.
 The doorway is their opportunity to actually make a difference in the world.
 People who are more willing to make a difference in the world have an easier time walking through the doorway then others.
 Characters in stories that are too scared to walk through a door are also scared about what the world might do to them.
 They would rather keep that doorway as their shell from the rest of the world’.